 2. Show Your Child What a Difference a Letter Can Make

 You can also reinforce spelling in children ages 5 to 8 by incorporating rhyme play during read-alouds.
 Show your child how changing one letter — for instance, the first letter of cat, bat, sat, and hat — has a huge effect on sound and meaning.

 This is effective because it engages your child’s senses (both visual and auditory) and shows them the role individual letters play in the formation of words, providing a foundation for strong spelling skills.
 You can add a tactile element by encouraging your child to trace letters with their finger or by using wipe clean books!

-Try this with: How Do Dinosaurs Love Their Dogs?
-This lovable rhyming book from the How Do Dinosaurs...? series shows your child how changing a letter can change meaning!
-It is all about how dinosaurs give their dogs a soft rub in the tub.
-It's about how they throw their dogs a ball, and reward them when they come to their call.
-It's not only great for teaching spelling skills, but also responsibility.
+Try this with: How Do Dinosaurs Play With Their Friends?
+This lovable rhyming book from the How Do Dinosaurs...? series shows your child how changing a letter can change a word's meaning!
+It is all about how dinosaurs play with others in the friendliest way.
+It's about how they take turns riding a bike and let their friends choose games that they like.
+It's not only great for teaching spelling skills, but also manners and responsibility.

 3. Match Words to Pictures

 Connecting printed and spoken words to visuals also helps kids better grasp meaning and context, which will in turn help them become better spellers.
 “You want children to be able to retell the story using vocabulary from the text, so look for the names of characters or words that you can match with pictures in the book,” says Burnap.

 Try this with: Brown Bear, Brown Bear, What Do You See?
 The ultimate practice in pairing descriptive words with images, this classic rhyming book lets children match words on a page with the image they see.
 It also challenges them to predict what the image on the next page will be, based on the words they see.

 4. Give Context to "Mystery" Words